How much is your car worth?

 For enhanced passenger comfort on long trips the Q8’s rear seats recline.
 The Levante’s rear seats don’t recline.

-The Q8 has a much larger cargo area with its rear seat up than the Levante with its rear seat up (28.6 vs. 19.4 cubic feet).
-The Q8 has a much larger cargo area with its rear seat folded than the Levante with its rear seat folded (67.5 vs. 57.3 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat up than the Levante with its rear seat up (28.6 vs. 19.4 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat folded than the Levante with its rear seat folded (67.5 vs. 57.3 cubic feet).

 The Q8’s standard towing capacity is much higher than the Levante’s (7700 vs. 6000 pounds).